SMAC-Group/course_intro_statistics/chapters/chapter1.md

                 "sport" = c("running", "boxing", "tennis", "swimming"))
 ```

-As it can be observed, the dataset is created by combining vectors of equal length.
+As it can be observed, a `data.frame` is created by combining vectors of equal length.

-One can inspect the structure of the dataset with the function `str()`.
+One can inspect the structure of the `data.frame` with the function `str()`.

 ```R
 str(df)